inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 **Cognitive biases are just shortcuts in decision-making.**

 **Biases make life possible.** They are needed because they make us choose faster.
-When a lion is chasing you, you can only survive if you find a solution fast.
+In this world, indecision can get you killed.
+When a lion is chasing you, you can only survive if you find a solution fast. **Will you take this job or not?
+You have to decide now.
+And with too little information.**

 Had we not developed biases, we wouldn't be alive, not as individuals, not as a species.

-Biases are just a little more advanced form of "last time I ate this thing and liked it, let's order the same thing today".
+Biases are just a little more advanced form of "last time I ate _This_ thing and liked it, let's order _This_ thing again today".

 ## Biases are bad